-What You Need to Know About Payment Hubs
+Payment Processing and What You Need to Know about Payment Hub Providers

 Today’s payments landscape brings numerous challenges for multinational organizations.
 Payment hubs – often implemented in conjunction with an ERP cloud migration project – are a powerful tool that can help companies overcome these issues.
 So, what are the benefits of payment hubs?
 And what should you bear in mind when embarking on an implementation project?

 The payments market is something of a moving target.
 Notable developments include the arrival of SWIFT gpi and the transition away from MT formats.
 In addition, with some banks looking to focus on high-value, low-volume payments, there’s considerable scope for new providers to expand into the low-value, high-volume space.
 For users of payment services, this changing landscape means there is much to consider – particularly when looking to upgrade or change existing outbound and inbound payments platforms.

 While each company will have its own pain points, there are some common issues that affect the majority of companies around the world.

 According to a poll of participants from a recent webinar by Kyriba and Deloitte, 60 percent of respondents named reducing the risk of fraud and cybercrime and having global visibility into payments as their top two concerns when it comes to payments.
 Other challenges included the arrival of new payment types such as real-time payments (25%) the migration to XML ISO 20022 formats (21%) and the prospect of the company’s ERP system migrating to the cloud (13%).